Embedding transmission problems for Maxwell's equations into elliptic theory: Reduction of Maxwell's equations to an elliptic problem

-\begin{theorem} Let $\ep = \ep (\x)$ and $\mu = \mu (\x)$ be either complex-valued functions with a positive real part or real-valued positive definite matrix functions, and let \rf{w1i} hold.
+If $\Fb \in H^1(\Om\setminus\Gamma)$, then the above relation is valid in the space $H^{-1/2} (\Gamma)$ and in $H^{-1/2} (\de\Om)$. \end{lemma} \begin{remark} The derivatives of $\Fb \in H^1(\Om\setminus\Gamma) $ may not have the trace on $\Gamma$ or $\de\Om$, but the normal component of $\curl \Fb$ has the trace.
+It can be defined using \rf{l3.1} by taking $\Fb_\tau \in H^{1/2}$ at the boundary and applying $-\div_\tau$.
+Alternatively, one can use an approximation of $\Fb$ by smooth vector fields followed by passing to the limit in \rf{l3.1}. \end{remark} \begin{theorem} Let $\ep = \ep (\x)$ and $\mu = \mu (\x)$ be either complex-valued functions with a positive real part or real-valued positive-definite matrix functions, and let \rf{w1i} hold.
 Then the boundary value problem \rf{L1}-\rf{Lc} is elliptic. \end{theorem} \begin{proof} We need to show the ellipticity of the system of equations \rf{L1}, \rf{L2}, and the ellipticity of the boundary conditions.
-For the system, one needs to fix an arbitrary point $\x\in \bar \Om$, omit the lower-order terms in \rf{L1}, \rf{L2}, and show that the characteristic matrix of the obtained system has a zero eigenvalue only when the dual variable is at the origin.
-After omitting the lower-order terms, the right-hand sides in equations \rf{L2} are replaced by zero, and the operator $\div$ in relations \rf{L2} is applied only to the vectors $\Eb$ and $\Hb$.
-After that, the factors $\ep,\mu$ in \rf{L1} can be omitted since the latter matrices are invertible.
-Hence, system \rf{L1}, \rf{L2} is divided into two systems for $(\Eb,\alpha)$ and for $(\Hb,\beta)$ with the same matrix operator $\left( \right)$.
-We will leave the proof of the invertibility of the corresponding characteristic matrix to the reader (the determinant of the latter matrix is $|\bm\sigma|^4$, where $\bm\sigma\in \mathbb R^3$ is the dual variable.)
+For the system, one needs to fix an arbitrary point $\x\in \bar \Om$, omit the lower-order terms in \rf{L1}, \rf{L2}, and show that the characteristic matrix of the obtained system is invertible when the dual variable is not at the origin.
+After dropping the lower-order terms, the right-hand sides in equations \rf{L1} become equal to zero, and the factors $\ep,\mu$ in \rf{L2} are omitted.
+Hence, system \rf{L1}, \rf{L2} is divided into two similar systems for $(\Eb,\alpha)$ and for $(\Hb,\beta)$ with matrix operators $\left( \right)$, where $\eta$ equals $\mu$ or $\ep$, respectively.
+We leave the proof of the invertibility of the corresponding characteristic matrix to the reader (the determinant of the latter matrix is $({\bm\sigma} \cdot \eta \,\bm\sigma)|\bm\sigma|^2$, where $\bm\sigma\in \mathbb R^3$ is the dual variable, $\eta = \mu$ or $\ep$.)